Tobias Buchborn | Systems Neuroscientist

 Who I am

-I graduated in Psychology (Pre-Dipl. and Dipl.) at the Otto-von-Guericke University (OvGU) in Magdeburg, Germany, and within my Diploma thesis investigated the antidepressant-like properties of LSD in an animal model of depression.
+I studied Psychology at the Otto-von-Guericke University (OvGU; Magdeburg, Germany), where I investigated the antidepressant-like effects of LSD in an animal model during my Diploma thesis.

-I received my PhD (Dr. rer. nat.) in Neurobiology from the Faculty of Natural Sciences, OvGU, based on research at the Institute of Pharmacology and Toxicology with primary supervision by Prof. Dr. med.
-Volker Höllt.
-My PhD project addressed the behavioural and molecular biological correlates of tolerance to the serotonergic hallucinogens LSD, DMT, and DOB.
+I obtained my PhD (Dr. rer. nat.) in Neurobiology at the Institute of Pharmacology and Toxicology (OvGU), focusing on the behavioural and molecular mechanisms of tolerance to psychedelics (LSD, DMT, and DOB), with particular emphasis on 5-HT2A receptor regulation.